 - I colour the chocolates by eye, so when you achieve the milk chocolate colour you like, pour the soap!

-- If making White Chocolate and Raspberry Soaps, make these now, to make the White Chocolate, I use Cocoa Butter Base to keep with the theme, though Goats Milk base also gives that nice White Chocolate appearance.
+- If making White Chocolate and Raspberry Soaps, make these now, to make the White Chocolate, you can use Cocoa Butter Base to keep with the theme, though Goats Milk base also gives that nice White Chocolate appearance.

 - Allow several hours to set up completely.